xc-jp/purescript-protobuf/README.md

    for example
    * `parseMyMessage :: forall m.
 MonadEffect m => ParserT DataView m MyMessage`

-Then, in your program, your imports will look something like this.
+Then, in our program, our imports will look something like this.

 ```purescript